projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 VM Manager creates the User VM based on DM application, and does User VM state management by interacting with lifecycle service in ACRN service.

-Refer to VM management chapter for more details.
+Refer to VM management chapter for more details. <link?>

 ACRN Service
 ============

 ACRN service provides
 system lifecycle management based on IOC polling.
-It communicates with the VM manager to handle the User VM state, such as S3 and power-off.
+It communicates with the VM Manager to handle the User VM state, such as S3 and power-off.

 HSM
 ===